ECP-WarpX/WarpX/Docs/source/developers/warning_logger.rst

    w22.all_involved = 0
    w22.who_involved = 1

-would generate the following warning list (if run on 4 MPI ranks):
+should generate the following warning list (if run on 4 MPI ranks):

 .. code-block:: sh